 The Anastasia State Park and Recreation Area opened in 1949 and today is one of Florida’s busiest state parks.
 Located 1.5 miles from historic downtown St. Augustine, Anastasia State Park features coastal camping, fishing, sun bathing, surfing, sail boarding, swimming, nature walking trails, and picnicking areas.
 A great place to go for fun for everyone!

 Guana River State Park is a 2,400 acre coastal park, located on a barrier island that is located in the middle between St. Augustine and Jacksonville.
 Bounded by the Intracoastal waterway and the Atlantic Ocean, the state park features many endangered species and unique wildlife to the wetlands, marshes and tidal creeks.
 Hiking and biking are usually popular activities in the park, as well as just sight seeing.
 You can see porpoises, sea turtles, and other marine wildlife.
 Fishing is also allowed.

 St. Augustine and St. Johns County Florida have phenomenal golf courses.
 Our location in St. Augustine is near all of the fantastic golf courses and other fun things to do in the Old City.
-Book your room today and stay with us at the Peace and Plenty Inn beautiful St. Augustine FL Bed and Breakfast.

 North East Florida and the St. Augustine/St. Johns County area in particular offer special delights for the golfer.
 Beautiful private courses, the World Golf Village and a Golf Digest 4-star public course await you.